Recommended Quarterly Tech SEO Tasks

 As you update content, change images, or remove old pages, you’ll inevitably create 404 or not-found errors.
 As well, Google will occasionally find bad links referencing pages on your website.
 While a few 404s won’t hurt your SEO performance, a lot can.
 So, the best practice is to routinely identify and address the errors.

-There are a few ways to identify not-found errors, though one of the easiest is using Google Search Console.
-Under Coverage, select Excluded, and then scroll down to see if there are any not-found pages listed.
-If so, click this to see the full list of errors Googlebot has found related to your site.
+There are a few ways to find 404 not-found errors, though one of the easiest is using Google Search Console.
+Under the Coverage report, select Excluded, and then scroll down to see if there are any not-found pages listed.
+If so, click “Not Found (404)” to see the full list of errors Googlebot has found related to your site.

 PRO TIP: Review Soft 404s and fix those with every Tech SEO website audit.
 Learn more about what soft 404s are.